A guide to the most beautiful beaches in Cape Verde for relaxing, kite surf or beach holidays

 - Typical expressions to know in Cape Verde

-So, here it goes, my very personal list of the best beaches in Cape Verde.
+So, here it goes; my very personal list of the best beaches in Cape Verde!

-1. Best Beaches in Cape Verde: Sal island
+1. Best Beaches in Cape Verde: Sal

 Santa Maria Beach

-There are countless beach bars and restaurants on Santa Maria beach.
+There are countless beach bars and restaurants on Santa Maria Beach.
 Thus, it’s the perfect place to unwind and enjoy.

 Ponta Preta Beach (Black Beach)

-Located right next to the famous Santa Maria beach, Ponta Preta, also known as Black Beach, is much more tranquil and perfect for long walks on the beach.
+Located right next to the famous Santa Maria Beach, Ponta Preta Beach (also known as “Black Beach“) is much more tranquil and perfect for long walks on the beach.

 Bikini Beach Club

-The Bikini beach Cape Verde club also organizes many events that are the perfect occasion to dance ’til the sun rises!
-The Bikini Beach Club is a must when looking for luxury Cape Verde holidays.
+The Bikini Beach Club, Cape Verde also organizes many events that are the perfect occasion to dance ’til the sun rises!
+It is a must when looking for luxury Cape Verde holidays!